Manojlovic1998/running-multi-container-app-on-k8s/README.md

 _The following explanation is meant for linux systems_

+_**Note:**_
+_There are two ways in which you can run the application.
+First way makes use of kubectl and minikube.
+Any changes made to the app directories such as client, worker or server won't be reflected on the deployed pod versions of the same application.
+The second way which is an optional setup, allows for you to make changes to the source code.
+This is allowed by the use of skaffold that tracks the root directories and everything within them._

 To run the project locally you will need to:

 #### Viewing Setup